TetieWasTaken/BobTheBot/apps/BobTheBot/TOS.md

 ### Bob's Trademark and Branding

 - MUST NOT be used in a way that is harmful to the brand, such as attempting to deceive a user and attempt to cause any harm to another user or any other malicious intent.
-- MUST NOT be used for commercial usages, or any other forms of advertising without written permission.
+- MUST NOT be used for commercial usage or any other forms of advertising without written permission.
 - MUST NOT be used in a way that suggests you are part of our organisation or services, or that our organisation is endorsing you in any way.
-- SHOULD NOT be modified including changing the colors, dimension, or combining it with other elements.
+- SHOULD NOT be modified including changing the colours, dimensions, or combining it with other elements.

 ## Disclaimer of Warranty